There Is More to Software Than Just Code

 So I deliver software through AI agents now.
 Scala 3, ZIO, HTMX.
 The agents handle analysis, task breakdown, implementation, code review, testing, deployment scripts.
 My job is knowing what to build, how to structure it, and what “done” means.

-Getting code written is the straightforward part.
-The engineering is in everything around it: architecture, testing, security, operations.
+What I focus on now is the engineering around the code: architecture, testing, security, operations.
 Those are what turn generated code into software you can actually maintain and run.

 In my experience, developers readily see the benefit of patterns like domain-driven design or hexagonal architecture.
-Seeing the benefit is not enough to implement them successfully.
-It requires discipline — and maintaining discipline across a group of humans is hard.
+Implementing them well requires discipline — and maintaining discipline across a group of humans is hard.
 People bring different context, different prior knowledge.
 They’re under stress and cut corners.
 They interpret guidelines differently.
 Consistency erodes over time.

 AI agents don’t have that problem.
 Give them clear rules and boundaries, and they follow them.
-In my experience, the code I get back is more consistent than what I’ve seen from teams — including teams I’ve led.
-They’ll even make reasonable architectural choices unprompted — the issue is that without explicit direction, they’ll make different reasonable choices each time.
-Coherent locally, inconsistent across the project.
-My job is choosing the approach so the agents stay on the same path.
+The code I get back is more consistent than what I’ve seen from teams — including teams I’ve led.
+They’ll even make reasonable architectural choices on their own — the issue is that without explicit direction, they’ll make different reasonable choices each time.
+So I choose the approach upfront, and the agents apply it consistently across the project.

 I’ve settled on three patterns: domain-driven design, hexagonal architecture, and a functional core with imperative shell.
 They work particularly well for AI-driven development because they create clear boundaries.
 The agent knows exactly where domain logic goes, where infrastructure lives, where the interfaces are.
 Fewer judgment calls means fewer mistakes.

 And the AI is genuinely good at the design work itself.
 Prompt it specifically to define bounded contexts, map domain relationships, and propose a model — the results are solid.
 I adjust based on context it doesn’t have, give feedback where my understanding of the problem differs.
-In my experience, the baseline quality is higher than I expected.
+The baseline quality is higher than I expected.

 Testing is the verification loop

 An AI agent without tests is no better than raw inference — guessing from training data the same way a human writes from memory.
-Flawed, and with no way to know it.
 What makes agents genuinely useful is that they can verify their results.
 Tests are the tool for that.
 Write them first, ideally TDD-style, and the agent has something to check against.
 It sees what it got wrong and fixes it.
 That feedback loop is what makes it work.

 The trap is complacency.
 AI generates tests fast, and it’s easy to see a wall of green and move on without checking whether the tests actually make sense.
 A human usually writes tests deliberately, thinking about what each one covers.
 AI can be prompted to do the same — the problem is volume.
 It’s a lot of non-production code that needs review.

-And agents cheat.
-Their goal is a passing test.
+Agents have a target: a passing test.
 If they can’t make it pass after a few attempts, they’ll find another way: hollow out the assertion, skip the check with a comment like “not needed in production,” add a TODO and move on.
 They’ll report success.
-This isn’t malice — it’s optimization toward the wrong target.
+The behavior is a form of cheating — the agent reaches its goal by arguing the problem away.
+Sometimes the argument is that the assertion is too strict, sometimes that the check doesn’t matter in production.
+The argument leads to a passing test, which is what was asked for.

 No single layer catches everything.
 I define the top-level scenarios — the end-to-end tests that verify how the system actually behaves — and extend them whenever a problem surfaces.
 Strong instructions push the agent toward more diligent test writing.
 Automated reviewers scan specifically for tests that can never fail, tests that verify mocks instead of logic, and tests that have been hollowed out.